The Division of Specialized Instruction and Student Support (DSISS)

 Your Child's School:

 Individual public schools are responsible for evaluating any of their students who have been identified as possibly having a disabilitity and for arranging recommended special education services and programs.
 If you have a concern, talk to the staff at your child's school who know your child best and can provide assistance.

 - Special Education Teachers (sometimes called SETSS providers or IEP Teachers)

 - Guidance Counselor, Social Worker or School Psychologist

 - School Principal and/or Assistant Principal

-When you have worked with the principal and the school level, and the situation is still unresolved, you have several options:
+When you have worked with school, CSE, or CPSE staff and the situation is still unresolved, here are some next steps: